Child’s Attitude: 7 Positive Parenting Tips

 Involve Your Child In The Process

-For instance, you might ask, “Would you like an extra bedtime story or a trip to the park after you finish your homework?”
-Giving them options makes the reward more exciting.
+You might ask, “Would you like an extra bedtime story or a trip to the park after homework?”
+Choices help your child feel invested.

 Fostering Emotional Growth